thbrown/endlesswips/src/posts/aoe2-rating-charts.md

 Here's the thing about Google Charts, it looks just fine, but every time I use it I _very_ quickly run into limits on what I can customize.
 In this case, I wanted to be able to highlight specific histogram buckets that a player belonged to.
 That was a no-go with Google Charts.
 So, after so poking around various charting libraries I settled on [plot.ly](https://plotly.com/javascript/).
 The [documentation](https://plotly.com/javascript/plotlyjs-function-reference/#plotlyreact) seemed pretty good, and it looked like I'd be able to do what I wanted to do.

-I hosted the site on [Github Pages](https://pages.github.com/), which is awesome because it works well and it's free for public repositories.
+I hosted the site on [Github Pages](https://pages.github.com/), which is great because it works well and it's free for public repositories.
 I use this feature frequency.
 I also took advantage [Github Actions](https://github.com/features/actions) for the first time.
 With it I was able to use chron-like syntax to update the data daily.
-I thought for sure I'd have to pay for some cloud computing service for this updating, but open sourced repos get free build time.
+I thought for sure I'd have to pay for some cloud computing service for this updating, but open sourced repositories get free build time.
 Woot!

 ### The Site